DecisionwitHdata/DecisionwitHdata/README.md

 - 🔬 I'm currently developing a **Multimodal LLM Call Agent Project** using OpenAI

-- 📈 I worked on a **Stock Market Price Movement Prediction Project** combining Sentiment Analysis & Deep Learning at ION LAB
+- 📈 I worked on a **Stock Market Price Movement Prediction Project** combining Sentiment Analysis & Deep Learning at Intelligence and Optimization in Networks Lab

-- 👥 I'm interested in collaborating on **Time Series Forecasting** and **B2B Sales Prediction Projects**
+- 👥 I am interested in collaborating on **Natural Language Processing** and **Time Series Forecasting**

 - 👨‍💻 All of my projects are available at [github.io/DHportfolio/](https://decisionwithdata.github.io/DHportfolio/)

 - 📫 How to reach me: **dhjrzzang@gmail.com**